nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmimxrt1186/demo_apps/multicore_trigger/example_board_readme.md

     3. This demo use dedicated linker file to avoid conflicting with CM7 demo linkage.
        It targets to work with those CM7 standalone demos(with same/similar linkage as hello_world_cm7 demo) in this SDK out of box.
     4. If the CM7 demo is located in RAM(debug/release, sdram_debug/release, hyperram_debug/release), it is a must to SET the CM7 TCM ECC fuse.
+    5. Please refer to the Getting Started document for more detail on how to use Secure Provisioning Tool on this demo.

 Running the demo
 ================